UN urges relief efforts in Myanmar as earthquake death toll rises

 He said that 18 countries were providing assistance to affected areas, and more than 60 aircraft had flown in to transport rescuers and relief supplies.

-The U.K. allocated a further £10 million (about $12.8 million) to the ongoing humanitarian response, its embassy in Yangon said in a statement Saturday, bringing its total to up to £25 million (about $32 million) in aid.
+The U.K. allocated a further 10 million pounds (about $12.8 million) to the ongoing humanitarian response, its embassy in Yangon said in a statement Saturday, bringing its total to up to 25 million pounds (about $32 million) in aid.

 There has been an unusual flurry of diplomatic activity in the past few days around Myanmar, usually reluctant to engage with much of the world community.